Circe (character): Donna Milton

-One attempt Circe made in trying to destroy Diana involved a disguise as a mortal lawyer named Donna Milton.
-In this persona, she could get close enough to Diana to kill her when her defenses were low.
-Afraid that Diana would see through her disguise with her power of truth, Circe cast a spell on herself.
-The spell made Circe believe that she actually was Donna Milton and her true persona would only return when Donna could strike.
+One attempt Circe made to destroy Wonder Woman involved the sorceress using her magic to become a blonde-haired lawyer named Donna Milton.
+As Donna, Circe planned to get close to Diana by befriending her, before striking once the opportunity arose.
+To circumvent Diana's Lasso of Truth, she also cast an enchantment to remove all memory of herself as Circe so that the Donna persona would be in complete control.
 As Donna Milton, she was hired by the mobster Ares Buchanan, who was really the god Ares in disguise himself.
 During their time together, they formed a romantic relationship and Donna became pregnant.
-As Donna, Circe actually became a good friend of Diana and ended up saving her life from Ares.
-He was sucked into a miniature black hole while Donna went into labor.
-No longer working for Ares, Donna gave birth to her daughter Lyta Milton and became Diana's lawyer at her and Micah Rains' new detective agency.
+As Donna, Circe's plan succeeded more than she could have imagined.
+She even managed to save Diana from Ares, who was banished back to Olympus.
+The stress caused Donna to go into premature labor, and she gave birth to her daughter Lyta Milton.
+Donna then helped Diana establish her own detective agency with Micah Rains.
 When the Amazon Artemis single-handedly battled the White Magician, Diana realized that Donna was actually Circe and begged her to help transport her to Artemis' side.
 Not believing Diana and hurt that her friend would think her to be a villain, Donna yelled at Diana to leave and subconsciously teleported Diana to Artemis.
 Shocked, Circe's memories slowly began coming back to her.
 Still possessing some of Donna's false memories, she teleported herself to Diana to help her in her battle, but she was not on top of her game as she still had ties to her Donna Milton body, and the White Magician was not affected by her magical attacks.
 She used the remainder of her power to save Diana by teleporting herself, a demonically altered Cheetah, and Cassandra Arnold, a television reporter and the White Magician's lover, away from the battle, leaving her last words to Diana be "You're my only friend, Diana".